What is asthma?

 - A new or higher fever

-- If your child’s symptoms do not get better after following the steps in his Asthma Action Plan
+- If your child’s symptoms do not get better after following the steps in their Asthma Action Plan

 Call 911 or go to your closest emergency room if your child has any of these symptoms: